Skip to content

 Across Devon.

-A zoomed in photo of the bright pink flowers of himalyan balsam against the long, green leaves that have spikey edges.
+A zoomed in photo of the bright pink flowers of himalayan balsam against the long, green leaves that have spikey edges.
 The pink flowers are a similar shape to a snapdragon in that they have two large round petals at the top and bottom of a flower and go into a tubular shape in the centre, that is lighter pink.

-Himalayan balsam
+Himalayan Balsam

 Impatiens grandulifera